 here is link to Tewkesbury planning application and files

 The Friends of Winchcombe Committee are totally opposed to this development, which if allowed will be very detrimental to Winchcombe and we urge you all to object to it.
 Please don’t rely on your neighbour to object for you!

-You may use this as the basis for any comments you wish to make to Tewkesbury Borough Council.
+We have prepared our summary case on the attached document and you may use this as the basis for any comments you wish to make to Tewkesbury Borough Council.

-The deadline for submitting comments is 5pm on 18 November 2019
+The deadline for submitting comments is 5pm on 30th March 2022

 Thank you for your continued support.

 A template letter is below: